 Oia is Santorini’s most popular village, and for good reason.
 Here, you’ll find tiny white houses clinging to the sides of the ridge, with the recognizable blue domes of churches dotted along the skyline, contrasting against the red volcanic rock of the island.
 Make your way along the ridge to the remains of the Agios Nikolaos castle for the best views of the village itself—just remember to bring your camera!

 Fira, also known as Thera, is Santorini’s largest town and historic center.
 Take a steep zig-zag path down to the old harbor of Santorini, where ships have been voyaging to Crete and the mainland for millennia.
 It’s a long way back uphill, but luckily a cable car can whisk you up in comfort.
 From the cable car, look out for the cliffside Church of the Three Bells, our Travel Expert’s favorite Santorini attraction.

 Santorini’s crescent shape comes from it being part of a volcanic crater, or caldera.
 Today, it means that the island stretches around an idyllic blue bay.
 Finish your Santorini tour on the water, crossing the caldera to Thirasia.
 This island is wild, with only a few blue-roofed buildings dotted around.
 Look back east, among lizards basking in the sun, and raise a glass to your incredible Santorini vacation.
+Less

 Personal advice from Tourlane experts

 Flights, itineraries, guides - all from a single source